Cap-go/capacitor-photo-library/README.md

   <h2><a href="https://capgo.app/consulting/?ref=plugin"> Missing a feature?
 We’ll build the plugin for you 💪</a></h2>
 </div>

-Displays photo gallery as web page, and not as boring native screen which you cannot modify
+Displays photo gallery as web page, or boring native screen which you cannot modify but require no authorization

 ## Install